“I Share A Last Name With a Female Urination Device”

 “Yes, I thought about calling it ‘Lady Fountain,’ ” she explained, “but there is a fountain pen called that.”

 So instead, after a particularly fruitful “brainstorm,” Fountain came up with the next-best name for her device, unknowingly appropriating one of the least common German last names in the world.
-(Apparently around one in 2,856,580 people have it.)
+(Apparently around one in 2,856,580 people have the last name Schiewe.)

 In fact, before I reached out to her, Fountain had never met another Schiewe.